Daniela-Padilha/Daniela-Padilha/README.md

 ###

 <h4 align="left">My eagerness to learn new skills, and  continuosly challenge myself brought me into the amazing world of progamming.
 I have a passion for music, books and games.
-I'm a Biologist with a MSc in Ecology.<br><br>I am currently studying at 42 Porto.<br><br>Here you can find some of my projects!</h4>
+I'm a Biologist with a MSc in Ecology.<br><br>I am currently developing my programming skills at 42 Porto.<br><br>Here you can find some of my projects!</h4>

 💻 Last Project: [C++ projects](https://github.com/Daniela-Padilha/42_CPP)</h4>